The golden month: origins, definition and tips for putting it in place

 What is the golden month?

-Based on the principle that one is not born a mother but rather becomes one, the Golden Month is a parenthesis dedicated to this transformation.
-The first weeks following childbirth are intense in emotions and upheavals, yet for decades women have been prey to certain injunctions.
-The Golden Month reinstates the importance of taking the time and taking care of the new mother as much as the newborn.
-Between the yo-yo hormones, the body that must recover little by little, fatigue and sometimes isolation… The physical and especially mental health of new mothers has been largely forgotten.
-All the more reason to practice the Golden Month for a few weeks.
-A period where we surround ourselves to receive care, rest and not worry as much as possible about the mental load.
+Starting from the principle that one is not born a mother but becomes one, the Golden Month is a pause dedicated to this transformation.
+The first weeks following childbirth are intense in emotions and upheaval, yet for decades women have been subject to certain pressures.
+The Golden Month restores the importance of taking time and caring for the new mother just as much as the newborn.
+Between hormones on a rollercoaster, a body that must recover little by little, fatigue and sometimes isolation… The physical and above all mental health of new mothers has been largely overlooked.
+All the more reason to practice the golden month for a few weeks.
+A period during which you surround yourself with people to receive care, rest, and free yourself as much as possible from mental load.

 The ancestral origins of the golden month

-The key is, of course, to anticipate if you can!
-Just as you prepare for the baby's arrival, it would be better to prepare for the postpartum period in advance.
-Since the golden month boils down to maximum rest for the mother, each parent can try to address this issue according to their means.
-There are as many golden months as there are parents, but if we had to summarize: you have to surround yourself.
-Either through the help of loved ones: friends, parents, family...
-Or professionals like doulas, midwives, lactation consultants...
-Or through the establishment of parental leave for the spouse, the search for night nurses, the delivery of meals specially prepared for the postpartum period.
-Finally, setting up the golden month means creating a comforting and supportive circle in the truest sense of the term, to soften this very special period as much as possible.
+The key is of course to plan ahead if you can!
+Just as you prepare for the arrival of your baby, it would be preferable to prepare for the postpartum period in advance.
+Since the golden month essentially comes down to maximum rest for the mother, each parent can try to address this challenge according to their means.
+There are as many golden months as there are parents, but if we had to sum it up: you need to surround yourself with support.
+Either through the help of loved ones — friends, parents, family… Or from professionals such as doulas, midwives, lactation consultants… Or through parental leave arrangements for a partner, finding night nurses, or meal delivery services specially prepared for the postpartum period.
+Ultimately, putting the golden month into practice means building a comforting and supportive circle, in the truest sense of the word, to make this very special period as gentle as possible.

 In Chinese medicine and Zuo Yuezi, nutrition plays a crucial role in the postpartum period.
-Foods are carefully chosen, served hot, and cooked by one of the people caring for mom and baby during the first 30 to 40 days.
-In France, postpartum nutrition is becoming increasingly popular.
-We're finally talking about the good nutrients that will soothe the body, repair tissues, and warm the muscles.
-The star of these first weeks: hot broths, but also the importance of the collagen contained in bone broths!
-The ideal is to organize yourself to freeze these recipes or to have a mother-in-law, grandmother, friend, home chef, or any other helper come and cook at your home.
-Or find a delivery service near your home for meals prepared especially for new mothers and their postpartum period...
+Foods are carefully chosen, served hot, and prepared by one of the people caring for mother and baby during these first 30 to 40 days.
+In France, postpartum nutrition is becoming increasingly widespread.
+We are finally talking about the right nutrients to soothe the body, repair tissues, and warm the muscles.
+Star of these first weeks: warm broths, as well as the importance of collagen found in bone broths!
+The ideal is to organize yourself to freeze these recipes, or to have a mother-in-law, grandmother, friend, private chef or any helper come and cook for you.
+Or to find near your home a meal delivery service specially designed for new mothers and their postpartum recovery…

 What are the benefits of the golden month?

-Pregnancy and childbirth are both upheavals for the body and mind, which end up exhausted!
-The Golden Month is a break to rest and thus gradually regenerate.
-Having the mental and psychological space to meet and discover your baby, establishing a connection with him or her little by little...
-The Golden Month allows you to slow down in a society that would like time to fly by.
-Finally, it is a practice absolutely focused on women's health, which strengthens their self-esteem and reduces the risk of postpartum depression.
-Finally, a young mother who takes the time to rest will be able to better understand the rest of the first (oh so intense) months with a baby, a return to work and the search for a new family and romantic balance.
+Pregnancy and childbirth bring many upheavals to body and mind, leaving them utterly exhausted.
+The Golden Month is a pause to rest and gradually regenerate.
+It provides the mental and emotional space to meet and discover your baby, to build a connection with them little by little… The golden month allows you to slow down in a society that would have time rush by at full speed.
+Finally, it is a practice entirely focused on women's health, strengthening their self-esteem and reducing the risk of postpartum depression.
+A new mother who takes the time to rest will be better equipped to handle the months ahead (oh so intense) with a baby, a return to work, and the search for a new family and romantic balance.

-In conclusion, the Golden Month meets the primary needs of new mothers after giving birth.
-It's a beneficial practice for the couple, for the parent-baby bond, and for the mental health of mothers, who are often put to the test.
-Be careful, however, it shouldn't be just another item on an already busy to-do list!
-It's a practice that adapts to the personalities and needs of each person without any pressure.
-Want more information?
-There are wonderful books and a website to learn how to practice it during the first few weeks: lemoisdor.fr
+In conclusion, the Golden Month addresses the primary needs of new mothers after childbirth.
+It is a beneficial practice for the couple, for the parent-baby bond, and for the mental health of mothers who are often put to the test.
+However, be careful — it should not become yet another item on an already full to-do list!
+It is a practice that adapts to each person's character and needs, without any pressure.
+Want to find out more?
+There are wonderful books and a website to learn how to practice it during the first weeks: lemoisdor.fr